kvitka-software/kvitka-web/content/service/bakksjo.md

 ## Personal qualities

 Øyvind is easy to get along with.
 He is self-driven and does not require a lot of maintenance.
-He's makes no drama, no fuss – respects decisions that have been made.
+He makes no drama, no fuss – respects decisions that have been made.
 He's empathetic to managers – their job isn't easy!

-He is happy when he can focus, and doesn't mind diving deeply into "impenetrable" tasks and do some serious heavy lifting.
-Excessive task switching, though, is not his greatest strength.
+He is happy when he can focus, and doesn't mind diving deeply into "impenetrable" tasks and do some seriously heavy lifting.
+He loves to take on roles where he can increase everyone's productivity by improving the foundational code base.

+Øyvind is comfortable presenting to an audience.
+He is not an introvert, but he does have a bit of phone shyness and could never work as a salesperson or in similar positions where he'd have to make a lot of cold calls.
+Excessive task switching is not his greatest strength.

 He has impeccable work ethics and will not be late to appointments or try to get more than his fair share.
 He believes strongly in giving